-- ROI in Practice: While this will mean outlaying some funds and committing a portion of the fleet to a telematics implementation, conducting a pilot will provide real-world proof that a telematics solution is right for your fleet.
-During the pilot, concentrate on a core business challenge you want to solve, e.g., cutting idling or improving routing (which will help maximize hours of service and keep your drivers in compliance).
-At the end of the pilot, which may cover several months, review the data and see if telematics helped to solve the stated problem and any secondary benefits that may have occurred.
+- ROI in practice: While this will mean outlaying some funds and committing a portion of the fleet to a telematics implementation, conducting a pilot will provide real-world proof that a telematics solution is right for your fleet.
+During the pilot, concentrate on a core business challenge you want to solve, such as cutting idling or improving routing (which will help maximize hours of service and keep your drivers in compliance).
+At the end of the pilot, which may cover several months, review the data and see if telematics helped to solve the stated problem, plus any secondary benefits that may have occurred.
 For example, if you cut idling time, you may find that maintenance costs have also been lowered.

 Making the Safety Argument

 For many fleets, adding telematics is often motivated by a need to decrease risk.
-While the human factor — that is eliminating injuries and fatalities — is a compelling argument, there is a financial component to cutting risk.
+While the human factor — eliminating injuries and fatalities — is a compelling argument, there is a financial component to cutting risk, as well.

-The costs associated with a fleet injury-related crash averages about twice the rate for a non-vehicle related workplace injury — and rises exponentially if there is a fatality.
+The costs associated with a fleet injury-related crash averages about twice the rate for a non-vehicle related workplace injury — and rise exponentially if there is a fatality.

 Lowering costs is one thing, but telematics also provides heavy-duty fleets more than savings — increased productivity.